Supergirl in other media: Lego DC Comics Super Heroes: Justice League: Cosmic Clash

 Supergirl appears in Lego DC Comics Super Heroes: Justice League: Cosmic Clash, voiced by Jessica DiCicco.

 Teen Titans Go!
 To the Movies

 Supergirl appears in Teen Titans Go!
 To the Movies, voiced by Meredith Salenger.

 Legion of Super-Heroes

 Meg Donnelly voices Kara Zor-El in Legion of Super-Heroes, a 2023 film set in the Tomorrowverse continuity.
 In the film, Supergirl is sent to the future by Superman to train with the Legion of Super-Heroes.

 Justice League: Crisis on Infinite Earths – Part One

-Kara Zor-El / Supergirl appears in Justice League: Crisis on Infinite Earths – Part One, a 2024 film set in the Tomorrowverse continuity, voiced again by Meg Donnelly.
+Kara Zor-El / Supergirl appears in Justice League: Crisis on Infinite Earths, a 2024 film set in the Tomorrowverse continuity, voiced again by Meg Donnelly.
 In this version, Kara Zor-El also becomes Harbinger.